Building rigid networks with prestress and selective pruning

-Fig. \ref{fig:BG}(b) shows the bulk and shear moduli $B$ and $G$ as a function of the number of edges removed, $N_r$, during random or min $E_i$ pruning of a network under pure tension.
-Pruning terminates when the network becomes floppy at $z_c$.
-Remarkably, we find that the behavior of $G/B$ (Fig.~\ref{fig:BG}(c)) does not depend on pruning protocol; this is because the contribution of each bond $i$ to the bulk and shear moduli, $B_i$ and $G_i$, are strongly correlated by the prestress (see Supplementary Material).
-The behavior with pruning is completely different from the case for unstressed central-force spring networks with $z>z_{iso}$.
-In that case, in the limit $z \rightarrow z_c$ we would expect $G/B \rightarrow 0$ for min $E_i$ pruning, but $G/B \rightarrow \mathrm{const}$ for random pruning~\cite{goodrichPrincipleIndependentBondLevel2015,hexnerLinkingMicroscopicMacroscopic2018}.
-In our case, however, we find $G/B \rightarrow 0$ for both pruning protocols (Fig.~\ref{fig:BG}(c)).
-This is consistent with earlier findings that $G \rightarrow 0$ but $B \rightarrow \mathrm{const}$ as $z \rightarrow z_c^+$ for sub-isostatic networks under pure tension\cite{merkelMinimallengthApproachUnifies2019,arzashStressstabilizedSubisostaticFiber2019,arzashMechanicsFiberNetworks2022,sheinmanActivelyStressedMarginal2012}.
-Note that the upturn at the lowest values of $\Delta z$ in Fig.~\ref{fig:BG}(c) is a finite-size effect (see Supplemental Material).
+It has been shown that pruning edges in \emph{unstressed} central-force spring networks with mean coordinations $z>6$ leads to mechanical properties that are extremely sensitive to choice of which bonds are pruned~\cite{goodrichPrincipleIndependentBondLevel2015,hexnerLinkingMicroscopicMacroscopic2018,hexnerRoleLocalResponse2018}.
+Fig. \ref{fig:BG}(b,c) shows the bulk and shear moduli $B$ and $G$ as a function of the number of edges removed, $N_r$, during random or min $E_i$ pruning of a network initially placed under isotropic tension.
+Curves are shown for networks prestrained with $\epsilon$ ranging from 0.0001 to 0.01, with vertical lines showing the corresponding coordination of the networks at a given $N_r$.
+Recall that pruning terminates when the network becomes floppy at $z_c$.
+We find that the behavior of $G/B$ (Fig.~\ref{fig:BG}(d)) as $z \rightarrow z_c^+$ does not depend on pruning protocol; this is because the contributions of each bond $i$ to the bulk and shear moduli, $B_i$ and $G_i$, are strongly correlated by the prestress (see SM).